 Unfortunately, clear visibility into EV adoption is hard to come by.
 Unless the EV owner is one of as few as 30% enrolled in an EV program or specific tariff, there’s no easy way to know if there’s an EV at a particular meter.
 At present, many utilities simply pore over EV registration or sales data, group it by zip code, and create a ballpark estimate from there.
 And even the utilities that can detect EVs with software solutions have no insight into how those DERs are impacting their grid.

 With Camus’ grid orchestration software, however, utilities can not only detect EVs in their network based on patterns in their usage data, they can see exactly how each EV charger impacts upline equipment, from distribution transformers to line conductors.
 This increased EV awareness allows utilities to more precisely target efforts to enroll EV owners in managed charging programs and reduce the risk of overloading upline equipment.
+To learn more about how managed charging programs support the grid, check out EnergyHub's great whitepaper on the topic.

 In the video clips below, you’ll see two ways our software allows utilities to uncover EVs and assess their impacts.
 First, we’ll track an EV charger upline from an individual meter to reveal how a specific charger impacts nearby equipment.
 Then, we’ll show how grid-level analysis can be used to understand EV impacts on the system as a whole.